-If you keep it in an airtight container, it should stay fresh for a week or two.
+Stored in an airtight container or bag, chex mix should stay fresh for up to 2 weeks.
 Make sure that your chex mix is totally cooled before storing it.

 Sometimes furikake chex mix feels a bit soggy when it first comes out of the oven.
 It usually hardens as it cools.
 Just be sure that you turn everything over at the halfway point to ensure that your chex mix cooks evenly.
 Don't overcrowd the pan.

 Yes, chex mix is freezer friendly.
 Spread the cooled chex mix out on parchment lined baking tray and flash freeze for 2 hours.
 Transfer the frozen chex mix to a freezer safe bag or airtight container.
 It should stay fresh for up to 3 months.